StrangeBeeCorp/docs/docs/thehive/configuration/service.md

 ## Setting a Context Path

-If you are using a reverse proxy and need to define a specific context path (e.g., `/thehive`), you must update TheHive's configuration accordingly:
+If you are using a reverse proxy and need to define a specific context path (e.g., `/thehive`), you must update TheHive configuration accordingly:

 !!!
 Example
     ```